Skip to content

 }

-If T&& is an rvalue reference, the first std::forward converts param to an rvalue and passes it to foofoo may have already stolen param's resources.
-When you forward a second time, param is already in a "valid but unspecified" state, and you are passing out an rvalue that may be empty.
-This is the so-called "use-after-move" — although the compiler will not report an error, the runtime behavior is unpredictable.
+If x is an rvalue reference, the first std::forward<T>(x) turns x into an rvalue and passes it to target, which may have already stolen x's resources.
+On the second forward, x is in a "valid but unspecified" state, and you're sending out an rvalue that may already be empty.
+That's the so-called "use-after-move", the compiler won't complain, but the runtime behavior is unpredictable.

 cpp